Indian Sovereignty, General Federal Laws, and the Canons of Construction: An Overview and Update

 Date Written: June 16, 2017

-Part I of this article discusses the classical canons of construction governing Indian law, and contrasts them with the Coeur d'Alene doctrine which has flourished in the lower federal courts.
-Part II highlights the stunning degree of irony (not to mention outright defiance of the Supreme Court) in the lower courts' treatment of the Supreme Court's 1960 decision in Federal Power Commission v.
+Following the Introduction (Part I), Part II of the article discusses the classical canons of construction governing Indian law, and contrasts them with the Coeur d'Alene doctrine which has flourished in the lower federal courts.
+Part III highlights the stunning degree of irony (not to mention outright defiance of the Supreme Court) in the lower courts' treatment of the Supreme Court's 1960 decision in Federal Power Commission v.
 Tuscarora Indian Nation.
-Part III discusses continuing struggles over the Coeur d'Alene doctrine in the lower federal courts.
-Part IV discusses (as noted) the 2015 decisions, and where things have gone from there.
+Part IV discusses continuing struggles over the Coeur d'Alene doctrine in the lower federal courts.
+Part V discusses the 2015 decisions, and where things have gone from there.
+Part VI concludes the article.

 Keywords: Indian law, Native American, American Indian, Indian sovereignty, general federal law, canons of construction, labor law, national labor relations, NLRA, NLRB